PECOS-packages/PECOS/docs/development/STABILIZER_CODE_ARCHITECTURE.md

 - **`StabilizerFlipChecker`**: Code-level analysis.
 Takes a `StabilizerCodeSpec` and checks whether faults of a given weight can cause undetectable logical errors.
 Works without a circuit.

 - **`PauliPropChecker`**: Circuit-level analysis.
-Takes a `StabilizerCodeSpec` and a syndrome extraction circuit, then propagates Pauli faults through the circuit to verify fault tolerance of a specific implementation.
+Takes a syndrome extraction circuit, then propagates Pauli faults through it to verify fault tolerance of a specific implementation.

+- **`GadgetChecker`**: Gadget-level analysis.
+Extends `PauliPropChecker` with explicit input/output qubit tracking for analyzing gadgets in composed QEC protocols.
+Enforces the s + r <= t constraint (input fault weight + internal fault weight).

-Both checkers use the column-indexed anticommutation structure provided by `StabilizerCodeSpec` for efficient syndrome computation.
+`StabilizerFlipChecker` uses the column-indexed anticommutation structure provided by `StabilizerCodeSpec` for efficient syndrome computation.

 ## Module Organization